Bala (director): Dispute

-Bala was chosen as the director for Varmaa, the Tamil remake of Arjun Reddy, for which the rights were bought by E4 Entertainment.
+Bala was chosen as the director of Varmaa, the Tamil remake of Arjun Reddy, for which the rights were bought by E4 Entertainment.
 Principal photography was wrapped up in September 2018.
 On 7 February 2019, E4 Entertainment issued a press statement stating that they would go for a complete re-shoot as they were not satisfied with the final cut provided by Bala.
 They added that the film would be relaunched with a completely new cast and crew while retaining lead actor Dhruv.
 Bala disagreed with these comments, saying it was his own decision to quit the film "in order to safeguard creative freedom" because he was asked to make changes.
 This became the first such incident in Tamil cinema that the producer of the film refused to release the film due to unsatisfactory final cut despite the completion of the film.